python-amazon-mws/python-amazon-mws/README.md

 (or MWS).
 It provides a simple way to build and send requests to MWS, allowing access to all that MWS can do from your Python application.

+## Mostly inactive development

+Time to maintain this project is limited at present, and the MWS service is being deprecated in favor of the newer Selling Partners API (SP-API).

+If you require assistance with this package specifically, please feel free to open an issue.
+This project may be archived in the near future and development halted.

 ## Installation

 Two versions are currently available: